 Navaratri consists of nine days ‘Nava’ means nine ‘ratri’ means Night.

-The first three days, Durga is worshipped to remove all bad qualities such as greed, jealousy, dishonesty, egoism, etc.
+The first three days, the goddess Durga is worshipped to remove all bad qualities such as greed, jealousy, dishonesty, egoism, etc.

 For Bengalis from eastern India, Navaratri culminates in a grand celebration dedicated to the worship of the goddess Durga.
 (October-November)

-In Karnataka, Dasshera is celebrated with magnificent pomp and pageantry as caparisoned elephants lead a colorful procession through the gaily-decorated streets of Mysore, a historic city.
+In Karnataka, Dasara (Dussehra) is celebrated with magnificent pomp and pageantry as caparisoned elephants lead a colourful procession through the gaily-decorated streets of Mysore, a historic city.

 The women and children of Tamil Nadu, Andhra Pradesh and Karnataka arrange dolls known as Bommai Kolu on artificial steps and decorate the steps and the nearby place with beautiful lamps and flowers.